 The TerraVita Premium Collection is hallmarked by the highest possible standards of purity, potency, stability and freshness.
 Our highest possible standards are certified by independent laboratories and backed by our personal guarantee.

-The TerraVita Premium Collection is packed in child-proof, tamper-proof pharmaceutical-grade recyclable containers.
+The TerraVita Premium Collection is packed in tamper-proof, food-grade, recyclable containers.